evg4b/fisherman/docs/configuration/hooks/commit-msg-hook.md

 ## Validation rules:

 ### commit-regexp:
-Regular expression to validation commit messuage.
+The regular expression to validation commit messuage.

 ### commit-prefix:
-'template'
+The template with which the message should start.

 ### commit-suffix:
-'template'
+The template with which the message should end.

 ### not-empty:
 This boolean value indicates whether a commit with an empty message is not allowed.